- Protect confidential patient information from all forms of attack

 The director of IT at the cancer treatment facility experienced this dilemma quite recently.
 The facility had adopted a policy that restricted universal access to the web, but employee complaints, including from C-level executives, were overwhelming.

 In response to the adverse reaction, IT opened up access to the internet.
 Almost immediately they came under attack, primarily through private email accounts or links to malware on public internet sites.
 The IT director described one attack: “We had an employee log on to their Yahoo email account and click on a bad link, which allowed malware into our corporate network.
 The malware, designed specifically to steal personal information, made it into one of our servers before we stopped it.
 Fortunately, we got it in time.
 But it was close.”
 This near-miss came after a successful ransomware attack on another health network in the state.
-This was done by criminals who successfully encrypted the organization’s most sensitive patient information and demanded a ransom fee of nearly $500K.
+This was done by criminals who successfully encrypted the organisation’s most sensitive patient information and demanded a ransom fee of nearly $500K.
 This incident forced the IT director and his team to start looking at ways to allow their employees to use the public internet without increasing the company’s risk profile.
 They turned to Proofpoint for their answer.

 Proofpoint Browser Isolation

 “Proofpoint had helped us tremendously in protecting our corporate email,” explained the IT director.
-“Enterprise Protection and Email Fraud Defense block about 40,000 potentially malicious messages a day.
+“Enterprise Protection and Email Fraud Defence block about 40,000 potentially malicious messages a day.
 We have a high degree of confidence in Proofpoint technology.
 When we needed a way to expand our security umbrella to cover employees when accessing their private email or browsing the web, turning to Proofpoint was an easy call.”

 According to a report by Osterman Research, 1 60% of attacks in the enterprise come from private browsing or email use on corporate devices.
 Proofpoint Browser Isolation, which includes Email Isolation, is a cloud-based feature that works with your existing Proofpoint solutions and filters.
 Browser Isolation also leverages the intelligent threat technology of Proofpoint Targeted Attack Protection (TAP) to identify dangerous phishing links or other malware embedded in websites or attachments to personal email.

 Browser Isolation allows the IT Team to send all private, non- corporate traffic into a virtual “container” that insulates the corporate network from personal use.
-Once in this protected sandbox, TAP analyzes the site or email for potential threats, removes or rewrites any malicious code, and then sends it back to the requestor in a “sanitized” format that the recipient can view without risk of triggering a phishing or malware attack.
+Once in this protected sandbox, TAP analyses the site or email for potential threats, removes or rewrites any malicious code, and then sends it back to the requestor in a “sanitised” format that the recipient can view without risk of triggering a phishing or malware attack.
 Users can view the contents of the site as usual.
 But they can’t download or upload content.
 And if the content is restricted based on domain-specific settings, a user cannot input data into forms.
 If a phishing email does get through and the user tries to click the link, TAP prevents the user from going to the site and notifies the security team that the user’s machine might be affected.
 And if TAP deems a URL safe, users are given the option of leaving the isolated container environment and loading the full version of the website.

 Browser Isolation takes a tailored, risk-based approach to keeping users safe while browsing or accessing web-based email accounts.
 Private email or URL requests can be handled in multiple ways.
 While most companies choose to direct all personal traffic into the Browser Isolation container, users can be placed into various categories of risk and have their traffic treated differently depending on several key risk factors.
 For example, for highly-targeted individuals, or people with special access privileges, the system can divert all private email and browsing traffic into the isolation container.
 On the other hand, for users who don’t have access to sensitive information or may not require this level of security, IT can direct a subset of their traffic—email from known-bad sites, block-listed locations, or URLs deemed “risky”—to the isolation container.
 This risk- based approach gives IT the flexibility to support a variety of user types, no matter their risk profile, without endangering the corporate network.
-Also, as regulations protecting employee privacy increase, Proofpoint Browser Isolation gives the company the option to anonymize and encrypt all personal employee information, thus maintaining employee privacy and significantly reducing compliance costs.
+Also, as regulations protecting employee privacy increase, Proofpoint Browser Isolation gives the company the option to anonymise and encrypt all personal employee information, thus maintaining employee privacy and significantly reducing compliance costs.

 “Browser Isolation gave us exactly the balance we were looking for,” said the IT director.
-“It allows our employees to safely and privately access the web and view their personal email without jeopardizing our corporate security.
+“It allows our employees to safely and privately access the web and view their personal email without jeopardising our corporate security.
 We send all traffic into the container except for allow-listed sites that people regularly use for work purposes.
 If not, the email or URL goes into isolation.
 They can’t download from there; they can’t print from there; they can’t upload from there unless we are sure the message or link is clean.”

 Browser Isolation increased security while allowing outside access

-After a successful trial involving a handful of heavily-targeted accounts, the organization rolled out Browser Isolation to all of its employees.
+After a successful trial involving a handful of heavily-targeted accounts, the organisation rolled out Browser Isolation to all of its employees.
 By implementing Browser Isolation, the IT Team effectively killed two birds with one stone.
 Their employees could surf the web for personal business.
 Or they could access their cloud-based email accounts without worrying about accidentally triggering a malicious link.

 The results were immediately apparent, to both employees and the IT team.